AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/scan-and-ocr.md

 ---
 title: Scan & OCR
-Convert scans or images of documents into searchable, editable PDF files, and adjust the quality of the resulting file
+description: Convert scans or images of documents into searchable, editable PDF files, and adjust the quality of the resulting file
 solution: Acrobat DC
 feature: tutorial
 topics: Scan